Everything athletes need to know about using meditation to boost performance and recovery, including how exactly to do it.

 Archeological evidence of meditation from thousands of years ago has been found in South Asia and India.
 Around the world, religions adopted the practice as a spiritual activity.
 From Judaism and Islam to Buddhism and Christianity, you’ll find meditation-esque traditions.
 Later, when yoga was introduced to the U.S. in the 1960s, it planted the seed of meditation in the mainstream consciousness.

-Meditation, at its core, is a mind-body practice ideal for athletes.
-While different methods and styles of meditation abound, here’s the gist for athletes: It’s about focusing your attention.
+Meditation, at its core, is a mind-body practice ideal for everyone.
+While different methods and styles of meditation abound, here’s the gist for beginners: It’s about focusing your attention.

 - Finding a comfortable position in a quiet location (or reducing distractions)